Create NI task

 Input task#

-First create a NITask object:
+First create an AITask object:

-The arguments of the NITask class are:
+The required arguments are:

 • task_name: The name of the task.